Exclusive - Goldman, JPMorgan in Senate's crosshairs for commodities holdings

 The probe's findings and the possible hearing will add to the scrutiny Wall Street firms have already faced from the Federal Reserve and from other lawmakers over whether it is appropriate for banks to maintain vast holdings in metals warehouses and other physical commodities businesses.

-Companies including MillerCoors LLC and The Coca-Cola Co (KO.N), for example, have accused warehouses and their owners of distorting supplies, inflating the prices of aluminium, and costing consumers billions of extra dollars annually.
+Companies including MillerCoors LLC and The Coca-Cola Co (KO.N), for example, have accused warehouses and their owners of distorting supplies, inflating the prices of aluminum, and costing consumers billions of extra dollars annually.

 Wall Street has found it lucrative to have a hand in both the trading and delivery of commodities but some investment banks have retreated from parts of the businesses as they have become the focus of lawsuits, regulatory scrutiny and public outrage.